rkhmelyuk/memory/README.md

 ## Memory
 This is a simple implementation fo virtual memory on Java.
-Virtual memory may be useful when need to allocate once a large amount of memory buffer and work with it.
-It is possible to allocate spaces from this memory buffer, work with it and free.
+This may be useful when need to allocate once a large amount of memory buffer and work with it.

 Library supports allocation fixed and dynamic memory blocks.
 It's also possible to work with read-only and transactional spaces, different storage types (byte array, byte buffer).

+*Read [documentation](https://github.com/rkhmelyuk/memory/wiki) for more information and examples*.

 ### Example
 A simple example, where two memories are allocated: a fixed size 20KB memory and